Obesity and overweight

 What is obesity?

-Obesity means having an unhealthy amount of body fat.
-This puts your health in danger.
-Obesity can lead to other health problems, such as type 2 diabetes and high blood pressure.
+Obesity is having an excess amount of body fat for your height.
+It raises your risk for serious health problems.
+These include type 2 diabetes and high blood pressure.

 How do you know if your weight is in the obesity range?